nikwebr/Initio/README.md

 Use the docker-compose.prod file to run the web app together with a MySQL database in your production environment.
 You may need to adjust the env variables in the docker-compose.prod file.

+## Debugging
+- Authentication in the Expo app throws an error like "Invalid redirect uri": Add the current Expo url (e.g. exp://192.168.178.117:8081) to `redirectUris` in `apps/next/server/lib/typescript-node-oauth-server/repositories.ts`